Backfeed/Backfeed-Slack-Client/README.md

 ```
 and it automatically called when angular app call it by name

-<h3>Compose config.js</h3>
+<h3>composeConfig.js</h3>

-your gadget have an action button to open it and some specific gui parameter that you can find in composeConfig.js
+Your gadget has an action button to open it and some specific GUI parameters that you can find in composeConfig.js

 ```js
 var Config = {